JetBrains/Qodana/topics/qodana-yaml.md

       - benchmarks
 ```

-Exclude paths from the analysis scope for all inspections by ID:
+Exclude paths from the analysis scope for all inspections by the ID:
+[//]: # "how do i get the id?"

 ```yaml
 exclude: